Chuck Schumer: Early life and education (1950–1974)

 Schumer was born on November 23, 1950, in Midwood, Brooklyn, the son of Selma (née Rosen) and Abraham Schumer.
 His father ran an exterminating business, and his mother was a homemaker.
 He and his family are Jewish, and he is a second cousin, once removed, of comedian Amy Schumer.
 His ancestors originated from the town of Chortkiv, Galicia, in what is now western Ukraine.

 Schumer attended Brooklyn public schools, scoring 1600 on the SAT and graduating as the valedictorian of James Madison High School in 1967.
 He competed for Madison High on the television quiz show It's Academic.
 He attended Harvard College, where he originally majored in chemistry before switching to social studies after volunteering on Eugene McCarthy's presidential campaign in 1968.
 After graduating magna cum laude and Phi Beta Kappa in 1971, Schumer attended Harvard Law School, earning his Juris Doctor with honors in 1974.
-He passed the New York state bar in early 1975, but never practiced law, opting rather for a career in politics.
+He passed the New York state bar exam in early 1975, but never practiced law, opting rather for a career in politics.